DNP Select Income Fund Inc. (NYSE:DNP) to Issue $0.07 Monthly Dividend

-DNP Select Income Fund Inc. (NYSE:DNP – Get Free Report) declared a monthly dividend on Thursday, June 20th, Wall Street Journal reports.
-Shareholders of record on Friday, August 30th will be given a dividend of 0.065 per share by the investment management company on Tuesday, September 10th.
-This represents a $0.78 dividend on an annualized basis and a yield of 9.64%.
+DNP Select Income Fund Inc. (NYSE:DNP – Get Free Report) declared a monthly dividend on Friday, June 21st, Wall Street Journal reports.
+Stockholders of record on Friday, August 30th will be paid a dividend of 0.065 per share by the investment management company on Tuesday, September 10th.
+This represents a $0.78 annualized dividend and a dividend yield of 9.64%.
 The ex-dividend date of this dividend is Friday, August 30th.

 - Five stocks we like better than DNP Select Income Fund